EvanStone16/Connect4/README.md

 # Connect4
-graphical representation of the Connect 4 game using sfml in c++
+Graphical representation of the Connect 4 game using SFML in C++

 1) You must have SFML installed